-Besides, there are plenty of markets offering engineers with the seniority level of a seasoned candidate from the US but at a more affordable rate.
 Terminal.io team did their research and decided to help connect US teams with specialists from those particular markets.
 Thus, right now, they’re offering engineers, QA specialists, and designers from Canada, Mexico, Colombia, Chile, and Poland.

 As found on the Terminal website, they helped source and hire a geographically diverse team of engineers for Hims to help the company develop a state-of-the-art e-commerce platform.

 And they did exactly that.
 Over the course of six weeks, Terminal helped Hims to hire three new employees, and then ensured a smooth onboarding process to help every candidate feel a part of the unique company culture.